RocketChat/docs-old/4. Administrator Guides/Livechat/README.md

+# Livechat

 Rocket.Chat had Livechat integration as a feature for a long time.

 Recently, the demand for production-grade Livechat has increased, and we started a completely rewrite of the package.

 This document is instructions on setting up the new Livechat  _work-in-progress_ version.

 **_IMPORTANT Warning: this new Livechat package is still under heavy development, it's not recommended for production._**

 **Livechat package is only on develop builds at the moment**